Updated April 2023

 A Better Approach

-As a security professional, you’re familiar with the Principle of Least Privilege, and likely apply this practice throughout application and network environments.
+As a security professional, you’re familiar with the Zero Trust security principle of least privilege, and likely apply this practice throughout application and network environments.
 This practice needs to also be employed at the packet level, where even a ping or TCP handshake is in fact a privilege and must be treated as such.
 What this means is that — at a network level — we need a way to distinguish authorized and unauthorized users prior to TCP connection.
 That is, to permit authorized users from establishing a connection while blocking unauthorized users.

 This one change in how security products secure themselves, as the “front door” into our networks, will make a significant improvement in organizations’ security and resiliency.
-We recommend that organizations look at the open security specification, the Software-Defined Perimeter, which has Single-Packet Authorization as a core part of its architecture.
-As strongly vocal advocates of this approach, we implemented SPA within our AppGate SDP product, where many enterprise and government customers have embraced this approach to secure their resources.
+We recommend that organizations look at the open security specification, the software-defined perimeter, which has single packet authorization as a core part of its architecture.
+As strongly vocal advocates of this approach, we implemented SPA within Appgate SDP, our universal Zero Trust Network Access (ZTNA) solution, which many enterprise and government customers have embraced to secure their resources.

-The Software-Defined Perimeter (with its use of Single-Packet Authorization) was designed to eliminate the ability of unauthorized users to even connect to the security infrastructure, let alone exploit it.
+The software-defined perimeter with its use of SPA was designed to eliminate the ability of unauthorized users to even connect to the security infrastructure, let alone exploit it.
 We believe that it’s frankly irresponsible that many security and remote access vendors still leave the network “front door” open despite the availability of this open and well-proven network cloaking technique.
 We live in a world that’s too dynamic, too interconnected, and too dangerous not to do this.